Art & Design (Foundation Studies)

 If you are a mature student, you will be considered on the basis of experience and your portfolio of work to demonstrate that you have reached a level of skill and commitment necessary to benefit from the course.

-This course has been designed to help you make an informed decision about your future in Art and Design.
-Students are encouraged to continue their studies at degree level.
+This course has been designed to help you make an informed decision in Art and Design.
+Students are encouraged to continue their studies at degree level and many students go on to study for degrees in Fine Art, Graphics, Animation and Theatre Design at universities such as Falmouth, Bristol UWE and Westminster.

 Student Profile: Dan Juniper